rust-lang/chalk/GLOSSARY.md

 and only if there exists at least one value for all possible values of x which satisfies the subformula `P(x)`.

-In the context of chalk, the existential quantifier usually demands the existence of exactly one instance (i.e. type) that satisfies the formula (i.e. type constraints).
+In the context of *chalk*, the existential quantifier usually demands the existence of exactly one instance (i.e. type) that satisfies the formula (i.e. type constraints).
 More than one instance means that the result is ambiguous.